andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 summary:

 <h4 class="article-subheader">A Fjord By Any Other Name</h4>
-Tucked away at at the head of the Oslofjord, Norway's capital city boasts an embarrassment of natural riches.
+Tucked away at at the head of the Oslofjord, Norway's capital city is blessed with an embarrassment of natural riches.
 Strolling around town you find that the line dividing city from nature is blurry, and oftentimes, nonexistent.
 There's even a word for it - *Marka* - which describes the dense forest that surrounds, and in the most benevolent way possible, ensnarls the city.
-At any point you'll find yourself within walking distance of forests, mountains, lakes, rivers, or the great Oslofjord.
+Anywhere in the city you'll find yourself within walking distance of forests, mountains, lakes, rivers, or the great Oslofjord herself.

- natural wonders for adventurers, outdoorsy folks, or general enthusiasts of scenic delights

 **Marka**- the name for the dense forest surrounding the city https://www.lifeinnorway.net/oslo-fjord-city-harbour-walk/ma

-The Oslofjord, while not a *technically* a fjord in the geologic sense, falls under the loosely defined Norwegian concept of a *fjord*.
+While not a *technically* a fjord in the geologic sense, the Oslofjord falls under the loosely defined Norwegian concept of a *fjord*.
 If you go by the definition offered by Springer Reference's *Encyclopedia of Estuaries*, a fjord is "a sea inlet that has inundated a trough